In addition to extensive

 research information and

-suggestions on dosage and safety, you
+suggestions on dosage and safety of this important medicinal plant, you

 will find on this page:

-Passion Rx is a potent sexual enhancer for
+Passion Rx, a potent sexual enhancer for

 men and women.
 It works within a few days to increase sexual stamina, sensation,